Prag8855/aab/content/guides/german-health-insurance.md

 - **Private is expensive if you have pre-existing health problems**
     Private health insurance often requires a health test before you join.
 If you have serious pre-existing health problems, they usually reject you.
 If they accept you, they can charge a lot more.[^14] For example, if you have a chronic disease, get psychotherapy, or need expensive medication, they will reject you.
 After you are accepted, the price does not change if you get sick.

-With private health insurance, there is no nursing care insurance (*Pflegeversicherung*) surcharge.
+With private health insurance, there is no long-term care insurance (*Pflegeversicherung*) surcharge.
 It's included in the price of your insurance.

 ### Who can have private health insurance?